futurice/vor/vor-arduino/examples/rgbled/README.md

 # RGB LED (common anode)

 [A common anode RGB LED](https://www.sparkfun.com/products/10820) in which the common anode is connected to the 5V pin and other leads are connected to digital pins (PWM pins for analog output) on Arduino.
-The analog output values are inverted when calling the setter functions of the class (writeRed, writeGreen, writeBlue and write) that is with 0 as a parameter value the LED is off and with 255 the LED is shining bright.
+The analog output values are inverted when calling the setter functions of the class (writeRed, writeGreen, writeBlue and write) that is with a parameter value 0 the LED is off and with 255 the LED is shining bright.
 The class uses [gamma correction lookup table](https://learn.adafruit.com/led-tricks-gamma-correction/the-quick-fix) to adjust the output values.
-In the example a 220 ohm voltage drop resistor is used with the red and blue LEDs and a 100 ohm resistor with the green LED for achieving approximately equal brightness for the LEDs.
+In the example a 220 ohm voltage drop resistor is used with the red and blue LEDs and a 100 ohm resistor with the green LED in order to achieve approximately equal brightness for the LEDs.

 ## Wiring example